 1: Do I know which area(s) of the site I actually want to work on?

 You’d be surprised how many people actually don’t even think this far.
 Nobody can run the whole place by themselves, not even I. So I’d prefer to put you where you’ll be happy, in an area of the site whose content you know well, and want to help out with.
-(As I say on the Mission Statement page, staff that love what they do are staff that do their work.)
 You can’t just say “I wanna help;” we’re a big site, and that’s waaaaaay too general.
 You have to be able to tell me what your strong areas are and what you believe you can actually do for the site; citing examples of particular issues you can fix goes a long way; for example, “I could fix the broken link for [game], I have that game.
 I can also fix the formatting issues on [page].”

 2: Am I actually as knowledgeable in my desired field as I think?

 So, for example, you want to work on the Soundtracks pages.
 That’s great.
 Do you even know who performed “Tsuru Pettan?”
 Are you familiar with Yuuhei Satellite?
 Again, you’d think this’d be obvious, but you’d be surprised how many people aren’t actually as knowledgeable in the line of work they want to do for the Shrine as they want to give themselves credit for.
 Ask yourself how much you actually know about what you want to be on staff for.

 3: Am I willing to actually work on my section when it’s needed?